jansensan/research-methodologies-notes/readme.md

 Definition:

 - A value that divides the sample in two equal parts.
-The number in the middle of the list once ordered.
+The number in the middle of the list, once ordered.

 Notes:

-- Measure of central tendency
+- Measure of central tendency.
 - In the case of a list with a length of an even number, there would be two middle numbers.
 The mean of the two middle numbers is then the median.